tildetown/tildemush-docs/README.md

 1. Hold `Shift` and `Ctrl`
 2. Press `v` while holding down `Shift` and `Ctrl`

-**Tip** - Your terminal emulator may allow you to paste text by right-clicking, and then selecting `Paste`.
+**Tip** - Your terminal emulator may allow you to paste text using one of the following methods:

+* middle-clicking
+* right-clicking, and then selecting `Paste`.

 ## Accessing the WITCH tab